 DINOSAUR is a pretty fun ride back through time and is a decent use of a FastPass+.
 I’ve seen it without a line and I’ve seen it with a 40 minute line, so it’s hard to predict what the wait time will be without knowing a specific day in which you go.
 I wouldn’t reserve this attraction but it is one of the first I’d look for after I completed my initial 3 FastPasses.

 Kali River Rapids is wildly popular on a hot day at Animal Kingdom.
-This is a fun river rapids attraction and is about even with DINOSAUR in terms of popularity.
+This is a river rapids attraction and is about even with DINOSAUR in terms of popularity.
 It’s very nice to have a late morning FastPass+ for this attraction in the summer months.
 If you do use a reservation for this attraction, I would use it as my latest one in the day because that is when it gets the hottest.
 I wouldn’t use a FastPass+ on this attraction from November-February because lines are much shorter when it’s cooler outside.
 Like DINOSAUR, I would probably wait until my initial 3 FastPasses are done and then see if there’s one for Kali River Rapids.
+With all of that said, I don’t like Kali River Rapids nearly as much as Dinosaur, Everest, or the Safaris.

 That leaves Expedition Everest and Kilimanjaro Safaris as the best places to use FastPasses, outside of the Pandora tier.
 They are unequivocally Animal Kingdom’s biggest and best attractions besides Flight of Passage.
-I would make these my first two FastPasses of the day.
-Many people race to Expedition Everest as soon as the gates open, and I would still do that and then ride Everest twice.
+I would make these my first two FastPasses of the day, along with Flight of Passage.
 If you are looking for something different to do with these attractions, make your FastPass+ reservations for them late in the day to get a different experience on them.
 Of course, this limits the FastPasses you can get throughout the day in the park but you don’t necessarily need those here.
 But, both are significantly different at night and if there are some FastPasses available for these after you complete your initial 3, I would snag them.

 Here is the rankings in order of where I would use my FastPass+.
 The top-3 are the ones that I would reserve online.